 The following outlines important program participation.

 Participation requirements include:

-- All DCFC EV charging equipment must be selected from SCE's Approved Product List (APL) or otherwise approved by SCE for installation under this program, in a quantity approved by SCE. - Program participants must purchase, install, own, and operate the charging equipment. - Program participants must design, procure, install, and maintain the customer-side infrastructure. - · Charging equipment must be publicly accessible. - · Program participants must install two ports. - DCFC installation will require at least one CCS1 and one CHAdeMO2 or NACS3 connector to ensure accessibility and optimize usage. - DCFC charging equipment must be accessible to the general public. - DCFC make-ready infrastructure should be designed and constructed to support at least 150 kilowatts (kW) of equipment, regardless of any decision by the participant to install lower-power DCFC units. - DCFC charging equipment must be between 50kW 150kW per charging station, even though the infrastructure may be designed for 150kW+. - Program participants are required to operate and maintain the charging equipment in good working order for a minimum of ten years. - Program participants are required to contract with a qualified network services provider from SCE's Approved Network Provider's list to ensure devices have active network communications. - Program participants are required to make port-level usage and other data available to SCE. - Program participants are required to authorize SCE to share port level, charging episode, meter usage, and other charging equipment-related data to third parties (such as program evaluators and the CPUC). - All charging equipment must be metered separately using an Edison SmartConnect® meter or other SCEapproved meter dedicated to registering the usage to participate in this program. - Program participants must enroll the meter serving the charging equipment on a Time-of-Use (TOU) rate plan. - Program participants must enroll in at least one qualifying SCE Demand Response (DR) program. - · Program participants are responsible for paying all electricity charges associated with the charging equipment. - Program participants will set the pricing associated with the driver's use of the charging equipment. - Program participants are responsible for charging equipment and related installation costs exceeding available rebates. - Program participants are encouraged to maximize accessibility to the charging stations. - Program participants are required to ensure compliance with all other program requirements.
+- All DCFC EV charging equipment must be selected from SCE's Approved Product List (APL) or otherwise approved by SCE for installation under this program, in a quantity approved by SCE. - Program participants must purchase, install, own, and operate the charging equipment. - Program participants must design, procure, install, and maintain the customer-side infrastructure. - Charging equipment must be publicly accessible. - Program participants must install two ports. - DCFC installation will require at least one CCS1 and one CHAdeMO2 or NACS3 connector to ensure accessibility and optimize usage. - DCFC charging equipment must be accessible to the general public.

+- DCFC make-ready infrastructure should be designed and constructed to support at least 150 kilowatts (kW) of equipment, regardless of any decision by the participant to install lower-power DCFC units.

+- Program participants are required to operate and maintain the charging equipment in good working order for a minimum of ten years. - Program participants are required to contract with a qualified network services provider from SCE's Approved Network Provider's list to ensure devices have active network communications. - Program participants are required to make port-level usage and other data available to SCE. - Program participants are required to authorize SCE to share port level, charging episode, meter usage, and other charging equipment-related data to third parties (such as program evaluators and the CPUC). - All charging equipment must be metered separately using an Edison SmartConnect® meter or other SCE-approved meter dedicated to registering the usage to participate in this program. - Program participants must enroll the meter serving the charging equipment on a Time-of-Use (TOU) rate plan. - Program participants must enroll in at least one qualifying Demand Response (DR) program. - Program participants are responsible for paying all electricity charges associated with the charging equipment. - Program participants will set the pricing associated with the driver's use of the charging equipment. - Program participants are responsible for charging equipment and related installation costs exceeding available rebates. - Program participants are encouraged to maximize accessibility to the charging stations. - Program participants are required to ensure compliance with all other program requirements.